20 Tips to Improve Your Typography Skills

 When certain words stand out too much, it can cause the reader’s eyes to jump around the page, making it hard to focus on something.

 I recommend using italics instead of bold to highlight.
-This way, the emphasis is more subtle, and the reader can easily absorb the message without distractions.
+This way, the emphasis is more subtle, and the reader can easier absorb the message without distractions.

 18. Pay Attention to Kerning

-Kerning is about adjusting the spacing between letters to improve the appearance and readability of the text.
-This is particularly important in logo design or headlines, for example.
+Kerning involves adjusting the spacing between letters to enhance the appearance and readability of text.

 An illustration depicting two words, one on the left and one on the right, with an arrow pointing from left to right.
 The word on the left appears with irregular spacing between the letters, while the word on the right has uniform spacing between the letters.
 This is called kerning.
 Typography tip: kern your headlines